 - Behavioral and corrective exercises – so you can work on your posture on your own time

 In pregnancy, it’s important to empower yourself to seek solutions for the smoothest, easiest, and most relaxing pregnancy possible.
 If you want to work with someone to develop solutions for structural imbalances, back pain, or pelvic floor dysfunction, seek out a trained, licensed physical therapist to work with your needs.
 Contact us today to set up a physical therapy session for a smooth pregnancy.
-Women’s Health services are offered at all of our locations, so you can easily get the help you need to make your pregnancy easier!
+Women’s Health services are offered at our Covington, Slidell, and Westbank locations, so you can easily get the help you need to make your pregnancy easier!